Wodan58/joy0/README.md

 -------

 Some system header files have been added.

 The return value of newnode needs to be captured in a variable.
 This introduces a sequence point, preventing unspecified behaviour.
 TRACING was used to locate the problem, so it was kept in the source code.
 CORRECT\_GARBAGE\_COLLECTOR prints a runtime error in case of memory overflow.
-Because the garbage collector uses recursion, a stack overflow is possible.

 Warning
 -------